Strigomonas culicis: Taxonomy

+Another description by F.G.
+Wallace and A. Johnson as Blastocrithidia culicis, published in 1961 based on specimens from Aedes vexans, was later considered synonymous to Herpetomonas culicis.
+Eventually, by microbiological analysis of endosymbiont harboring Trypanosoma, this species was assigned to the genus Strigomonas in 2011, bearing the current name S. culicis.

+The obligate bacterium belongs a group of ß-proteobacterium and provides nutrients to the host, in addition to influencing some of the cellular functions.

 Biology

 S. culicis spends its life cycle in mosquitos.
 It migrates from the mosquito midgut and enter the body cavity (haemocoel) and finally reside in the salivary glands.
 Unlike other trypanosomatids, S. culicis does not produce some amino acids such as methionine, histidine, and arginine; and vitamins such as thiamin, nicotinamide, and riboflavin.
 The bacterium provides these nutrients.
 In addition, it also provides enzymes required by the host for amino acid synthesis, lipid and purine/pyrimidine metabolism, urea cycle, haeme biosynthesis, protein synthesis, and protein folding.
 It can not reproduce on its own and relies on signals from the protist's nucleus.
 Isolated bacteria cannot survive on their own.
 When the bacteria are removed by antibiotic treatment, the protist survives but can not infect mosquitos.

 S. culicis has about 12,162 open reading frames (ORFs).

-Symbioant
+Symbiont

 The bacterium Ca. Kinetoplastibacterium blastocrithidii is a ß-proteobacterium of the family Alcaligenaceae.
 It is enclosed in two layers of cell membranes, and unlike typical bacterial membrane, peptidoglycan is greatly reduced.
 It acts as a cell organelle not only by supplying essential enzymes, but also by replacing paraflagellar rod associated to the axoneme, thus, intimately associated with the kinetoplast.
 In addition, it provides surplus supply of ATP molecules for increased metabolic activities.
 During cell division, as the kinetoplast of the host divides so do the bacterium.
 The host cell controls the number of bacterial division.
 This coordinated mitosis results in even distribution of one bacterium in each daughter cell.